 Deductions to the discount will be made if the landlord has spent money on maintaining or building the public housing you live in.

-Bear in mind that if you sell your home within 5 years of owning it, you may have to pay back all or some of the discount.
+Bear in mind that if you sell your council house within 5 years of owning it, you may have to pay back all or some of the discount.
 An independent mortgage broker could help you to choose from various mortgage deals before starting your mortgaage application form.

 What is a right to buy mortgage?